Kitware/vtk-js/Sources/Interaction/Style/InteractorStyleManipulator/api.md

 button press but before a button up has no effect until the next button press.
 The default value is [0, 0, 0].

+For automatic center adjustment during panning operations, use `MouseCameraTrackballPanManipulatorAutoCenter` instead of the standard `MouseCameraTrackballPanManipulator`.

 ### rotationFactor

 Set/Get the rotation factor.
 Propagates the rotation factor to the manipulators.